 Self-guided psycho-social support for refugees in Indonesia.

 There is an urgent need to develop accessible and sustainable mental health programs and psycho-social support for refugees and asylum seekers.
-However, trained professionals with knowledge about refugee background, conflict, trauma and ongoing mental health issues are very low in number, and the ability to conduct treatment in refugee languages are lacking.
+However, trained professionals with knowledge about refugee backgrounds, conflict, trauma and ongoing mental health issues are very low in number, and the ability to conduct treatment in refugee languages are lacking.
 In Indonesia there is still a huge stigma attached to mental health problems.
-Additionally, many people from refugee communities do not have the ability to leave the place they stay – many are in detention, or restricted to home because of cultural attitudes, child duties, lack of language to integrate outside their home, the stigma of being seen as a refugee, a lack of understanding of the problems they face, self-esteem problems and more.
+Additionally, many people from refugee communities do not have the ability to leave the place they stay – many are in detention, community housings with curfew or restricted to home because of cultural attitudes, child duties, lack of language to integrate outside their home, the stigma of being seen as a refugee, a lack of understanding of the problems they face, self-esteem problems and more.

 - Create an ongoing system for identification, access, treatment, referrals, and advocacy for refugee mental health in Indonesia.